INSIGHT

 The findings and recommendations of our work were positioned as a framework for the development of state and regional economic development priorities, strategies and investments to strengthen and grow jobs and businesses across Michigan’s creative and design industries for competitive advantage.

-Future visioning workshops were conducted in Flint, Grand Rapids, Ann Arbor and Detroit with members of the arts, culture and design communities.
-In these workshops, participants identified current challenges in the arts and culture ecosystem, explored their vision for the future and outlined intermediary changes that would be necessary to achieve a visionary future.
+Future visioning workshops were conducted in Flint, Grand Rapids, Ann Arbor and Detroit with members of the arts, culture, business and design communities.
+In these workshops, participants identified current challenges in the larger ecosystem, explored their vision for the future and outlined intermediary changes that would be necessary to achieve a visionary future.

 Grounding research in achievable action plans is a necessary step towards positive change.
 Articulation of approaches to support learning and skills development in the future workforce and workplace, to help Michiganders transition to or from current jobs and to improve retention strategies for highly skilled workers was part of this work.
 We identified the replication model for this project for applied use by other local, regional and state entities in the US seeking to advance understanding and growth opportunities for the creative and design industries.